Embrace the Remarkable Advantages of Revision Rhinoplasty

 Rib Cartilage

 Rib cartilage is often for patients with a major deficiency of cartilage or seeking larger changes to the appearance of the nose.
-For patients desiring increasing nasal length and deficient in septal cartilage, rib cartilage may be their best option.
+For patients desiring to increase nasal length and who are deficient in septal cartilage, rib cartilage may be their best option.
 Rib cartilage mimics septal cartilage in that both are hyaline cartilage.
 The advantage of rib cartilage is that it is strong and can allow for major changes in the appearance of the nose.
 The disadvantage of rib cartilage is that it is challenging to work with.
 Dr. Shah uses rib cartilage both on the vertical and horizontal axis depending on the goal (take intraop pic of sliced rib cartilage).
 One of the keys to using rib cartilage is to avoid making the nose overly bulky.

 Septal Cartilage